-All Paths from Source Lead to Destination
+# All Paths from Source Lead to Destination

-Given the edges of a directed graph, and two nodes source and destination of this graph, determine whether or not all paths starting from source eventually end at destination, that is:
+Given the `edges` of a directed graph, and two nodes `source` and `destination` of this graph, determine whether or not all paths starting from `source` eventually end at `destination`, that is:

-At least one path exists from the
+* At least one path exists from the `source` node to the `destination` node

-sourcenode to a node with no outgoing edges, then that node is equal todestination.The number of possible paths from
+* If a path exists from the `source` node to a node with no outgoing edges, then that node is equal to `destination`.

-Return true if and only if all roads from source lead to destination.
+Return `true` if and only if all roads from `source` lead to `destination`.

 **Example 1:**